iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Duality Remastered/Lagrangian and Dualization Techniques.md

 Here we consider list of convex equality and inequality constraints paired up with a minimization on a convex objective function.

-#TODO: Write this!
+#UNFINISHED: Write this!

 ---
 ### **L1 Regularized Regression**

-#TODO: Write this!
+#UNFINISHED: Write this!

 We are interested in the Lagrangian of this problem.